Findomain/Findomain/README.md

 # Contributing

 Maintaining a project like Findomain is not a easy task and take time, anyways I am developing and releasing the tool for free.
-Please consideer contributing to the project to keep it alive.
+Please consider contributing to the project to keep it alive.

 ## Paypal